How to pay your remote workers on your virtual team

 Here is how it works:

-Transferwise has a bank account in every country it operates in.
-When you send money, you transfer the money from your account to Transferwise’s account in your country.
-Transferwise then sends the equivalent money at the current exchange rate from its account in the receiving country to the employee’s account.
+Wise has a bank account in every country it operates in.
+When you send money, you transfer the money from your account to Wise’s account in your country.
+Wise then sends the equivalent money at the current exchange rate from its account in the receiving country to the employee’s account.

 Since the money never crosses country borders, it’s faster and cheaper.